tommadness/KH2Randomizer/docs/trackers/index.md

 ### Changing Image Styles

 The tracker comes decked out with many styling features.
 These features do not change how the tracker functions at all, but does change the layout and visuals.
+Under "Image Visuals" you can change the world, progression, and check icon visuals to your liking.

 ### Instructions